 No need to mess around with pesky names.
 How about this, instead?

-document.forms[0].childNodes[0] //This is your username field
+//PhantomJS code document.forms[0].childNodes[0] //This is your username field document.forms[0].childNodes[1] //This is your password field

 And now, I can hear you think out loud.
 What if they add a random number of forms before and after the right form?
 How will you then find the proper form?
 Well, the answer lies in the fact that the page should still be the same for real users (as they claim will be).
-Thus these extra forms should be invisible/hidden.. and you can test for that ๐Ÿ™‚
+Thus these extra forms should be invisible/hidden.. and you can test for that ๐

 #2 Find user-readable text